unais-k/dirums/README.md

 # React + Vite
-This is a assessment task provided by the company called Dirums for MERN Stack Hiring Process
+This is an assessment task provided by the company called Dirums for the MERN Stack Hiring Process

 Deployment: https://unais-k.github.io/dirums/